google/zetasql/docs/differential-privacy.md

 If a query contains a
-differential privacy clause and the privacy unit column is not defined in that clause, these rules apply:
+differential privacy clause and the privacy unit column isn't defined in that clause, these rules apply:

 + The query must contain at least one table expression or table path in the `FROM` clause that has a defined privacy unit column.
 The